Confluence to Connellsville, in Fayette County

 From Bruner Run for about 8 miles to Wheeler Bottom (mile 24.7), the trail is isolated in the Youghiogheny gorge.
 A spectacular view opens at mile 16.9, where a huge retaining wall holds up the hillside at a pipeline crossing.
 The solitude is interrupted only at mile 19.4 by Camp Carmel, a small church camp that is rarely occupied.
-At mile 25, just before crossing the first trestle, you pass an unfinished cinder path along Dunbar Ck that will eventually become the Sheepskin Trail.
-For now, stay on the finished trail and cross the first of two high trestles that take you into Connellsville.
-As you cross the second of these trestles, look down into the animal farm and vehicle graveyard below the trestle.
+At MP89.7, just before crossing the first trestle, you pass the connection to the Sheepskin trail.
+Currently (2022) it goes 2,6 miles, following Dunbar Ck, to the mining/railroad town of Dunbar.
+Eventually the Sheepskin trail will connect to Port Marion on the southern Pennsylvania birder..
+To stay om the GAP trail, cross the first of two high trestles that take you into Chancellorsville.

 In Connellsville the trail emerges behind the former Connellsville Sportswear plant on First St (mile 27).
 It moves over to Third St in a bike lane separated from auto traffic by landscaped planters.
-The crossing of busy PA711 is protected by a traffic signal.
-The trail follows Third St through mixed residential and commercial areas of Connellsville to parking near Yough Riverfront Park, about 28 miles from Confluence.
+The crossing of busy PA711 is protected by a traffic signal which is triggred bybicylits on the trail, no need to push the button.
+The trail follows Third St through mixed residential and commercial areas of Connellsville to parking at Yough Riverfront Park MP89, about 28 miles from Confluence.

 At Connellsville the river leaves the water gap through Chestnut Ridge and enters the farm and mining lands in the valley.
 Here you cross to the northern section of the trail, the character of the trail changes from whitewater to flatwater, and the setting changes from near-wilderness gorge to rural mining towns.
-The northern section of the trail starts on the far side of Riverfront Park.
+The Mon-Yough section of the GAP Tsrail starts on the far side of Riverfront Park.

 Local history, attractions